Jacob-J-Richards/DS_DA_Projects/Time-Series_Transactions-Failures_Anomoly-Detection/README.md

 ![failed_transactions_plot](https://github.com/user-attachments/assets/8b0ba13e-4337-4773-bc82-414068e5dd2c)

 These red dots and spikes on top of a typical transaction failure curve are from a sports gambling service.
 The red dots represent the top 6 transactions in terms of anamoly rating (among 20,000) by the mahalanobis method.
 All users in these observations used the exact same Payment Gateway, Payment Method, sub-type, and bank which is suspicious but inconclusive.
+The transaction failures not along the spike are actually completely normal.
+Notice how the spike deviated from the rest of the pattern of the data set.

 In futher explanation: the dips in the failed transaction curve is simply lack of consumer activity overnight.
-The red dots along the spike highlight the distinction between these spikes and the remainder of the failure counts curve.
-Notice how the spikes do not fit with the rest of the pattern.